Our Africa Facts for Kids provide 20 interesting and fun facts on the African continent.

 19. Nature superlatives:

-20. More than half of the African continent is covered by grassland or savannah.
+20. Geography: More than half of the African continent is covered by grassland or savannah.
 Northern Africa is dominated by the vast Sahara desert and the semi-arid Sahel zone which also includes fertile land in the Nile delta.
 Central Africa has rainforests, coastal plains and the continents highest mountains and lakes.
-Southern Africa lies mainly on a high plateau and only a small coastal band.
+Southern Africa lies mainly on a high plateau and only has a small coastal band.

 Image Credits on Africa Facts page: Shutterstock.com, wikipedia commons and own